 If you have a Zoom H2 as your primary mic, then you’ll just have a Micro USB to a USB port and you connect it into your computer that way.

-However, if you have a Shure SM58, you’ll need a proper audio interface like a Focusrite Scarlett 2i2, or an iRig Pro I/O, which you can read more about in my article here on The Definitive Guide To Audio Interfaces.
+However, if you have a standard mic like the Shure SM58, you’ll need a proper audio interface like a Focusrite Scarlett 2i2 from Amazon which you can read more about in my article here on The Definitive Guide To Audio Interfaces.

 In the case of my Zoom H2, with Garageband open, I just plug the unit into the computer and it immediately recognizes it after I’ve turned the Zoom H2 into an Audio Interface within its settings.